JohnAD/RJSON/README.md

 Python does not have a positive means of noting non-existance.
 However `obj.has_key(key)` can detect existance.
 And `del obj[key]` can remove existance.

 Go does not have a positive means of notating unknown vs non-existance.
 Often `nil` will be used to indicate either of those concepts, but `nil` really means "undefined pointer".
 Extra effort must be taken during marshalling/unmarshalling.
+Also see 'omitempty' handling.

 Sadly, some languages, such as C#, have standard libraries that treat unknown and non-existance as the same thing leading to possible security vulnerabilities. (ref) Writing a RJSON library in that language will be ... challenging.